Weisenauer Synagogue Mainz

 Is it wheelchair accessible?

-Accessibility information is not specified, so it’s advisable to check the official website for details regarding wheelchair access.
+Accessibility features may vary; it is advisable to check the official website or contact the site for specific information regarding wheelchair access.

 Can I buy tickets online?